Lab43/pluto/readme.md

 ##Some Features
 - [Modernizr](http://modernizr.com/) built in.
 - Wherever possible, Pluto uses the [HTML5 Boilerplate](http://html5boilerplate.com/).
-- LESS for css (you will need to install [a module](http://drupal.org/project/less) to make this work).
+- Compass (Sass) for css.
+You will need to install Compass and compile
 - 3 column layout (The regions are there, but you have to add css).

 ##To Do